frits-z/ac-blueprint/README.md

 ```
 The vertices A, B and C should be specified in the order of A -> B -> C.

+### Graphics Drawing: Geometry rotation

+When using trigonometry to rotate a shape you are drawing, remember that the greater the y (height), the lower on the app window.
+It is like an inverted y-axis.
+This makes normal trigonometry functions that rotate positive angle in counterclockwise direction, work in clockwise direction.

 ### Fonts

 Issues with different font 'weights'.
 For example, Roboto has 100 (Thin), 300 (Light), ..., 900 (Black).
 By default no support for this.
 Only regular and bold.
 To workaround, made a custom font for each weight of Roboto.
 Shipped in the `content/fonts` folder.

+### Text

+Drawing a lot of different text labels is costly for performance.